ChinHongTan/blog/content/blog/Artificial-Neural-Networks-and-Backpropagation.md

    **Answer 1:** $-2(d_k - o_k)$

+Some textbooks will drop the 2 in front, as it won't affect the final target (we still want error to be 0), and the 2 is absorbed into the learning rate anyways, which we will talk about later.

 > ### Why is $d_k$ frozen?
 >
 > Remember what $d_k$ actually is in the real world: it is your **D**esired target.
 It is the "ground truth" label from your dataset.